MPSLab-ASU/IncidentNet/city_scale/raw_datasets/README.md

-- Raw datasets generated as the simulation runs.
+ToDo : Need to update

-- These files can be large when the simulation runs for multiple days, hence these are ignored. you can download them from : URLs
+Raw datasets are large ignoring them for commits.